-Enstar is a leading global (re)insurance group that offers capital release solutions through our network of group companies in Bermuda, the United States, the United Kingdom, Continental Europe and Australia.
+Enstar is a leading global (re)insurance group that offers innovative capital release solutions through our network of group companies.
 We seek to create value by managing (re)insurance companies and portfolios of (re)insurance and other liability business in run-off and striving to generate an attractive risk-adjusted return from our investment portfolio.